cysouw/diathesis/text/c05_preverbs.md

 ### [ NA | –N ] Preverb anticausative {#sec:preverb-anticausative}

-Although there is a transparent relation between the transitive *löschen* 'to extinguish' [@Next a] and the intransitive *erlöschen* 'to go out' [@Next b], they show different inflectional patterns, illustrated below with different participles.
-Historically, the transitive [@Next a] is a causative, but synchronically the prefixed form *erlöschen* is an anticausative.
+Although there is a transparent relation between the transitive *löschen* 'to extinguish' [@next a] and the intransitive *erlöschen* 'to go out' [@next b], they show different inflectional patterns, illustrated below with different participles.
+Historically, the transitive [@next a] is a causative, but synchronically the prefixed form *erlöschen* is an anticausative.

 :::ex
 a.
 Sie hat das Feuer gelöscht.